Numerical challenges for energy conservation in N-body simulations of collapsing self-interacting dark matter halos: Introduction

 \section{Introduction}

-Self-interacting dark matter (SIDM) is an alternative scenario to the collisionless cold dark matter (CDM) of the standard cosmological model, and it was originally proposed by \cite{Spergel_2000} to address problems on small scales, i.e.\ galactic scales \citep[for a review of small-scale problems see][]{Bullock_2017}.
-Various signatures of dark matter (DM) scatterings are explored, e.g.\ the formation of density cores \citep[e.g.][]{Mastromarino_2023}, rounder halo shapes \citep[e.g.][]{Gonzalez_2024} or DM--galaxy offsets in mergers of galaxy clusters \citep[e.g.][]{Sabarish_2023}.
-These features allow for constraining the particle physics properties of DM \citep[e.g.][]{Gopika_2023, Zhang_2024, Wittman_2023}.
-For a review of SIDM, we refer the reader to \cite{Tulin_2018} and \cite{Adhikari_2022}.
+Self-interacting dark matter (SIDM) is an alternative scenario to the collisionless cold dark matter (CDM) of the standard cosmological model.
+It was originally proposed by \cite{Spergel_2000} to address problems on small scales, namely,\ galactic scales \citep[for a review of small-scale problems see][]{Bullock_2017}.
+Various signatures of dark matter (DM) scatterings are explored, such as\ the formation of density cores \citep[e.g.][]{Mastromarino_2023}, rounder halo shapes \citep[e.g.][]{Gonzalez_2024}, or DM-galaxy offsets in mergers of galaxy clusters \citep[e.g.][]{Sabarish_2024}.
+These features allow us to constrain the particle physics properties of DM \citep[e.g.][]{Gopika_2023, Zhang_2024, Wittman_2023}.
+For a review of SIDM, we refer to \cite{Tulin_2018} and \cite{Adhikari_2022}.

-Observations of surprisingly dense substructures \citep[e.g.][]{Vegetti_2010, Meneghetti_2020, Minor_2021, Granata_2022} motivate SIDM studies with relatively large cross-sections at low velocities.
-Potentially such models can explain objects denser than expected from CDM \citep[e.g.][]{Yang_2021, Nadler_2023, Yang_2023Da, Zeng_2023}.
-An SIDM halo can collapse due to an effective heat outflow arising from the self-interactions.
-When a system bound by self-gravity loses energy it becomes more compact and its velocity dispersion in the centre increases, i.e.\ it becomes hotter.
+Observations of surprisingly dense substructures \citep[e.g.][]{Vegetti_2010, Meneghetti_2020, Minor_2021, Granata_2022} appear to be challenging for the standard cosmological model \citep[e.g.][]{Ragagnin_2022}, thereby motivating SIDM studies with relatively large cross-sections at low velocities.
+Potentially, such models can explain objects denser than expected from CDM \citep[e.g.][]{Turner_2021, Yang_2021, Nadler_2023, Yang_2023Da, Zeng_2023, GadNasr_2024, Ragagnin_2024, Shah_2024}.
+A SIDM halo can collapse due to an effective heat outflow arising from the self-interactions.
+When a system bound by self-gravity loses energy, it becomes more compact and its velocity dispersion in the centre increases (i.e.\ it becomes hotter).
 This enhances the energy outflow even more.
 The gravothermal evolution of a self-gravitating system is well known from globular clusters \citep[e.g.][]{Lynden-Bell_1980}.
-However, making accurate predictions by modelling the late stages of the collapse of SIDM haloes is challenging as we discuss in this paper.
+However, making accurate predictions by modelling the late stages of the collapse of SIDM halos is challenging, as we discuss in this paper.